raskyer/razboynik/README.md

 - Easy to plug bundle and plugin thanks to modules
 - Proxied tunnel (on the way)

-##Binary
-(Not available yet)

-Binaries for differents platforms (Linux, Windows and soon or later Mac) will be available in the `./bin` directory.
-So if you don't want to build the application by yourself you can use it.

-On Windows launch: `./bin/razboynik.exe`
-On linux (in your terminal): (root directory) `./bin/razboynik`

-##Build locally
+##FurezLegacy ?
+Razboynik is the FurezLegacy project on Golang.
+FurezApi Framework was a little PHP website that exploit PHP backdoor.
+It allow you to exploit file upload vulnerability on web server.
+The main goal was pretty simple : Test every possibilities of infected files to upload, and then, if the upload is successful:

+- giving you a user interface to manage datas
+- allowing you to do what you want on server

+Show the folder structure of the website ?
+Show a specific file ?
+Zip content ?
+Download content ?
+Upload or even delete ?
+If the API succeed to be upload on the server.
+You're the new king of this one!

+##Install & Run
 ###Requirements
-These requirements are necessary only if you want to build the app:
+These requirements are necessary :
 - `Golang`

 ###Dependencies
 These dependencies will be install:
-- `eatbytes/razboy` (Business logic and core of razboynik)
 - `eatbytes/sysgo` (Small abstraction of system command)
 - `spf13/cobra` (Usefull utility to handle flag and parse command)
-- `chzyer/readline` (Implementation of readline to loop on command)
 - `fatih/color` (Great colors to push on terminal)
 - `golang library` (fmt, strings, buffer, etc...)

+These dependencies are already in the vendor folder:
+- `eatbytes/razboy` (Business logic and core of razboynik)
+- `chzyer/readline` (Implementation of readline to loop on command)

 ###Installation
 Instructions to build the app:
 - `git clone https://github.com/EatBytes/razboynik.git` (or SSH if you want)
 - `cd razboynik`
-- `go get`
+- `go get` (install dependencies)
 - `go build` or `go install`

-The `go build` command will build the project locally (it means, only create a binary in the folder). `go install` create a binary available everywhere.
+The `go build` command will build the project locally (it means, only create a binary in the folder). `go install` create a binary available everywhere (if the $GOBIN folder is in $PATH).

-(Makefile on the way)

 ##Demo
 [![asciicast](https://asciinema.org/a/92281.png)](https://asciinema.org/a/92281)